-here are some more pictures taken by professor grandpapa. i would have posted more of them initially, but i didn’t know anyone else would be interested. i’m glad i’m not the only one who’s fascinated by this stuff. i especially like the second and third from the top (the detail on the one guy’s tweed jacket and the wood grain…man oh man…), and the seventh shot. those pickles sure look good. the sixth picture didn’t quite turn out, but i think it’s kind of neat in its own way.
+I would have posted more of them initially, but I didn’t know anyone else would be interested.
+I’m glad I’m not the only one who’s fascinated by this stuff.
+I especially like the second and third from the top (the detail on the one guy’s tweed jacket and the wood grain…man oh man…), and the seventh shot.
+Those pickles sure look good.
+The sixth picture didn’t quite develop properly, but I think it’s kind of neat in its own way.

-san juan, puerto rico, 5/19/1974 (grandpa is the guy on the left with the dark shades):
+San Juan, Puerto Rico, May 19, 1974.
+Grandpa is the guy on the left with the dark shades.

-and now, what you’ve all been waiting for; little johnny.
+And now, what you’ve all been waiting for: Little Johnny.

-holy shit! how did i do that?! well, hold on just a second and all will be revealed.
+Holy shit!
+How did I do that?!
+Well, hold on just a second and all will be revealed.

-how disappointing. the game was rigged from the start.
+How disappointing.
+The game was rigged from the start.

-“i’ll show you, trick banana…you’ll rue the day you met me. someday your loins will cry for release, and i’ll be there to deny you that which you need so desperately.”
+“I’ll show you, trick banana.
+You’ll rue the day you met me.
+Someday your loins will cry for release, and I’ll be there to deny you that which you need so desperately.”

-there are many more pictures well worth scanning, but i could spend weeks transferring them all into digital form and posting them here, and then you wouldn’t get to read my endlessly exciting and fascinating posts about recording and writing songs anymore, because i would just post pictures all the time. as tempting as it is to go completely scanner-mad, i need to keep a healthy balance between scanning images like a madman and recording like a madman. nothing in moderation. perry farrell would be very disappointed in me.
+There are many more pictures well worth scanning, but I could spend weeks transferring them all into digital form and posting them here, and then you wouldn’t get to read my endlessly exciting and fascinating posts about recording and writing songs anymore because I would just post pictures all the time.
+As tempting as it is to go completely scanner-mad, I need to keep a healthy balance between scanning images like a madman and recording like a madman.
+Nothing in moderation.